 Washing machines, TVs, printers, vacuum cleaners and USB sticks are among the hundreds of products within Samsung’s remit, along with Samsung mobiles of course, we even have a list of Samsung apps (some of which are, you guessed it, made by Samsung).
 But we found out that the South Korean stalwart actually makes some pretty weird stuff that you would just… well, you just wouldn’t think it.

-With the imminent launch of the next Samsung creeping around, it’s only fair that we give some airtime to some of their *ahem* other ventures.
+The next generation of Samsung Galaxy phones have been launched and we’ve been introduced to the Galaxy S10, S10+, S10e and the epic Galaxy Fold and while we’re super excited about these futuristic new phones, it’s only fair that we give some airtime to some of Samsung’s *ahem* other ventures.
 We wouldn’t want them to feel left out.

 Yep.
 South Korea’s largest theme park belongs to Samsung and it looks insane.
 It’s called Everland for starters, and contains loads of cool rides and four amazing sounding areas: Global Fair, Zoo-Topia, European Adventure, Magic Land – with rides inspired by Aesop’s Fables and American Adventure, where you can discover the Wild West.
 With 7.3 million annual visitors, this is a pretty serious leisure park.
 We wonder if all Samsung employees get to go for free…?